-Prerequisite: Fundamentals in wireless networks
+Prerequisite : Fundamentals in wireless networks

-Objective : To understand the requirements in designing software defined radios and cognitive technology

-Outcome: Students will be able to design the wireless network based on cognitive radio
+- To understand the requirements in designing software defined radios and cognitive Objective : radio with its functionalities. - Outcome : Students will be able to design the wireless network based on cognitive radio technology

 Fundamentals of communication networks: New challenges - multiple access schemes - cross layer design and optimization; Multicarrier modulation and equalization - ISI; RF spectrum and regulation: Regulatory issues of cognitive access.